-- S1E payment terminal (with or without built-in barcode scanner)
+- S1E payment terminal

 - USB cable and region-specific power plug for charging